History of Hungary: Economy

 The era witnessed significant economic development in the rural areas.
 The formerly backwards Hungarian economy became relatively modern and industrialized by the turn of the 20th century, although agriculture remained dominant in the GDP until 1880.
 In 1873, the old capital Buda and Óbuda (ancient Buda) were officially merged with the third city, Pest, thus creating the new metropolis of Budapest.
-The dynamic Pest grew into the country's administrative, political, economic, trade and cultural hub.
+Pest grew into the country's administrative, political, economic, trade and cultural hub.

 Technological advancement accelerated industrialization and urbanization.
-The GDP per capita grew roughly 1.45% per year from 1870 to 1913.
-That level of growth compared very favorably to that of other European nations such as Britain (1.00%), France (1.06%), and Germany (1.51%).
+The GDP per capita grew roughly 1.45% per year from 1870 to 1913, comparing very favorably to other European nations.
 The leading industries in this economic expansion were electricity and electro-technology, telecommunications, and transport (especially locomotive, tram and ship construction).
 The key symbols of industrial progress were the Ganz concern and Tungsram Works.
 Many of the state institutions and modern administrative systems of Hungary were established during this period.